George Finch, 9th Earl of Winchilsea

 George Finch, 9th Earl of Winchilsea (4 November 1752 – 2 August 1826), was an English peer, army officer and cricketer who was an important figure in the history of cricket.
 His main contributions to the game were patronage and organisation but Winchilsea, an amateur, was also a very keen player.
-Finch served with the 87th Foot at the time of the American Revolutionary War from its formation in 1779 to its disbanding in 1783, with the temporary ranks of major and lieutenant-colonel.
+Finch was appointed to command the Rutland Militia in 1778 at the time of the American Revolutionary War, but transferred to the 87th Foot from its formation in 1779 to its disbanding in 1783, with the temporary ranks of major and lieutenant-colonel.
 Finch was the first president of the Royal Institution, and it was through his influence that it received the endorsement of King George III.

 Early life

 The Tribuna of the Uffizi (he was the one in red at the far right looking at the statue).

 Finch was the son of Hon.
 William Finch, second son of Anne Hatton and Daniel Finch, 2nd Earl of Nottingham (1647–1730), by his wife Charlotte Fermor, daughter of Thomas Fermor, 1st Earl of Pomfret.
 His sister was Sophia Finch.

-In the 1770s Finch was in Florence and appears as one of the recognisable people on the right-hand side of Johann Zoffany's painting the Tribuna of the Uffizi.
+In the 1770s Finch was in Florence and appears as one of the recognisable people on the right-hand team of Johann Zoffany's painting the Tribuna of the Uffizi.

 He became the next Earl of Winchilsea in 1769 when his uncle, Daniel Finch, 8th Earl of Winchilsea and 3rd Earl of Nottingham who had no male heir died, he also inherited the Burley House estate and ancestral seat at Burley-on-the-Hill, Rutland.

 Burley House viewed from Rutland Water, the seat of the 7th, 8th, 9th Earl of Winchilsea and Nottingham.

 Cricketer

 A. A. Thomson wrote that Winchilsea "would go anywhere for a game of cricket."
 He was certainly prolific and is one of the most recorded players of the 18th century, though he was far from being among the best and was already 33 when he was first recorded in a senior match.
-He is known to have played in at least 128 top-class matches between 1786 and 1804, and records of many other matches have certainly been lost.
+He is known to have played in at least 128 important matches between 1786 and 1804, and records of many other matches have certainly been lost.
 His level of activity is matched by few of his contemporaries; only Billy Beldham and Tom Walker made a substantially greater number of appearances.
 Lord Frederick Beauclerk and George Louch were the only amateurs of the time as prolific as Winchilsea, but they were much better players because Winchilsea on the field was something of a liability.
 His known career batting average was a lowly single figure, despite using a bat that weighed 4 lb 2 oz.